nabirhossain/NFC_Blog/README.md

 It was made using Python 3.6 + Django and database is SQLite.
 Bootstrap was used for styling.
 Testing is done using untitest module.

-There is a login and registration functionality included.
+There is a login, registration, password change, password reset and disqus comment functionality included.

 User has his own blog page, where he can add new blog posts.
-Every authenticated user can comment on posts made by other users.
 Home page is paginated list of all posts.
-Non-authenticated users can see all blog posts, but cannot add new posts or comment.
+Non-authenticated users can see all blog posts and add comments, but cannot add new posts.

 App is covered with tests.
 Prerequisites